-Archie is finishing his PhD in the Geography Department at King’s College London.
+Archie Davies is finishing his PhD in the Department of Geography.
 His research explores the intellectual history of political ecology, with a focus on anti-colonial Brazilian thought.
 His doctoral research has studied the life and work of the geographer Josué de Castro, and the development and movement of the idea of the geography of hunger.

 Thesis title: 'Geografia Combatente: Josué de Castro and the political ecology of hunger'

 Through a focus on translation as a way of fracturing monolingual understandings of the history of ideas he showed how his texts and contexts provide fertile ground for theorizing hunger and challenging anglo- and Northern-centric histories of geography.
 Archie analysed Castro’s scientific, political and intellectual work on nutrition and metabolism, urban ecology, underdevelopment and international environmentalism

 Davies, A. & Brooks, A., 30 Jul 2019, In : Social & Cultural Geography.
 Research output: Contribution to journal - Article.
 DOIs: https://doi.org/10.1080/14649365.2019.1647347

 Davies, A., Jan 2018, In : Progress in human geography.
 Research output: Contribution to journal - Book/Film/Article review

 Davies, A., 7 Mar 2019, In : Annals of the American Association of Geographers.
 109, 3, p.
 837-856 20 p.
 Research output: Contribution to journal - Article.
 DOIs: https://doi.org/10.1080/24694452.2018.1530585